Fallout shelter: Locations

 Effective public shelters can be the middle floors of some tall buildings or parking structures, or below ground level in most buildings with more than 10 floors.
 The thickness of the upper floors must form an effective shield, and the windows of the sheltered area must not view fallout-covered ground that is closer than 1.5 km (1 mi).
-One of Switzerland's solutions is to use road tunnels passing through the mountains, with some of these shelters being able to protect tens of thousands.
+One of Switzerland's solutions is to use road tunnels through the mountains, with some of these tunnels capable of protecting tens of thousands.

 Fallout shelters are not always underground.
-Above ground buildings with walls and roofs dense enough to afford a meaningful protection factor can be used as a fallout shelter.
+Above-ground buildings with walls and roofs dense enough to provide a meaningful protection factor can be used as fallout shelters.

 Contents

-A battery-powered radio may be helpful to get reports of fallout patterns and clearance.
+A battery-powered radio may help receive reports on fallout patterns and clearance.
 However, radio and other electronic equipment may be disabled by electromagnetic pulse.
 For example, even at the height of the Cold War, EMP protection had been completed for only 125 of the approximately 2,771 radio stations in the United States Emergency Broadcast System.
 Also, only 110 of 3,000 existing Emergency Operating Centers had been protected against EMP effects.
 The Emergency Broadcast System has since been supplanted in the United States by the Emergency Alert System.

 The reference Nuclear War Survival Skills includes the following supplies in a list of "Minimum Pre-Crisis Preparations": one or more shovels, a pick, a bow-saw with an extra blade, a hammer, and 4 mil polyethylene film (also any necessary nails, wire, etc.); a homemade shelter-ventilating pump (a KAP); large containers for water; a plastic bottle of sodium hypochlorite bleach; one or two KFMs (Kearny fallout meters) and the knowledge to operate them; at least a 2-week supply of compact, nonperishable food; an efficient portable stove; wooden matches in a waterproof container; essential containers and utensils for storing, transporting, and cooking food; a hose-vented 5 usgal can, with heavy plastic bags for liners, for use as a toilet; tampons; insect screen and fly bait; any special medications needed by family members; pure potassium iodide, a 2 usfloz bottle, and a medicine dropper; a first-aid kit and a tube of antibiotic ointment; long-burning candles (with small wicks) sufficient for at least 14 nights; an oil lamp; a flashlight and extra batteries; and a transistor radio with extra batteries and a metal box to protect it from electromagnetic pulse.

 Inhabitants should have water on hand, 1–2 usgal per person per day.
 Water stored in bulk containers requires less space than water stored in smaller bottles.